golemfactory/golem-architecture/gaps/gap-14_node_indices_api/gap-14_node_indices_api.md

     Open source has obvious advantages, but in this case closing it might often be a better decision.
 The reasoning:

-    * Data provided by node indices APIs will be used in market strategies, so there will be a direct relationship between "value of index X for node Y" and "market gains of node Y".
+    * Data provided by Network Insights APIs will be used in market strategies, so there will be a direct relationship between "value of index X for node Y" and "market gains of node Y".
     * Because of this we should expect a strong incentive for node operators to have nodes with as good scores as possible
     * This is what we want, but only with an additional assumption: that the score can't be cheated